zhaohappy/libmedia/site/docs/guide/wasm.en-US.md

 ## Usage

-The decoder is in the project's ```dist/decode``` directory, and the encoder is in the project's ```dist/encode``` directory.
-The wasm module does not publish an npm package, so it is recommended that you host the wasm file on your own cdn.
-You can also use some public cdns to access files hosted on github.
-The following takes ```cdn.jsdelivr.net``` as an example.
+The decoder modules are located in the project's dist/decode directory, and the encoder modules can be found in dist/encode.
+Since the WebAssembly modules are not published as an npm package, it is recommended to host the .wasm files on your own CDN for production use.
+Alternatively, you can use a public CDN to access the files directly from GitHub.
+For example, the following demonstrates how to do so using cdn.jsdelivr.net:

 ```javascript
 let codecName = 'h264'